abner01061998/hey-bill/readme.md

     -rake

 * Folder Structure
-    * database: all related with the database
+    * database: all related to the database
     * lib: to place all logic of the business
     * spec: to place unit test and integration tests